The Guggenheim Museum, Bilbao

 The iconic City of Arts and Sciences was inaugerated in 2005 Photo: Jose Jordan / AFP

 This cultural complex in Valencia features a science museum, IMAX cinema and an open-air aquarium, among many other attractions.
 It is the largest collection of Calatrava's work in the world, and also among his most controversial.
-Its original budget was €300million but ended up costing nearly three times as much, becoming a symbol of the overspend on public infrastructure projects that sent the nation into a spiral of debt.
+Its original budget was €300million but the project was expanded and it ended up costing nearly three times as much, becoming a symbol of the overspend on public infrastructure projects that sent the nation into a spiral of debt.

 Concert Hall, Tenerife.